 Costs Involved For Adopters

 Prior to approval of placement of a dog with an adopter/foster, we pay vet bills such as vaccinations and spay/neuter surgery.
-This also includes certain blood tests such as heartworm.
+This also includes certain blood tests like heartworm.
 Treating heartworm is a long process, pre treatment medication and Immiticide, the big shot and post treatment follows.
 Its quite costly (averaging a minimum of $400 -$800 depending on the weight) and takes two (2) months to complete treatment and an additional four (4) month waiting period till date of last clearance.

 If you pick your own dog/s you want to adopt, we can give you an estimate of the flight costs based on the crate size, weight and destination.
 Once you have made the decision to adopt, then we get back to you with a precise estimate from the cargo office.
 There is $200-$300 difference between each size, which is why we try hard to have the dogs crate listed as “small size” to save on costs.
 We do run into challenges with airline cargo inspectors insisting on the bigger crates after we’ve reached cargo boarding, and thus we sometimes end up having to change to bigger crates to ensure the dogs fly.
 In these types of circumstances.
 It’s always the case that we pay more than what’s been estimated.
 If any balance left, we refund you if you have paid more than the airway bill issued and other added-on expenses for your dog/s shipment.
 Please note – the cargo office is closed weekends.
 We book and ship from Monday to Friday.